 2 tbsp olive oil

-1 pound package of Sweet Italian Turkey Sausage (removed from its casing)
+1 pound package of Sweet Italian Sausage (optional)

-2/3 cup to 2 cups pumpkin puree (depending on your personal taste)
+2/3 cup to 2 cups pumpkin puree (depending on your taste)

 ¼ cup half & half